DallanQ/brass_birmingham_1/Manual.md

 3. Separate the Wild Location and Wild Industry cards, and place them face up on 2 of the Card Draw Areas.

-> Wild cards are the ones with white border.
-Categorize them based on their arts and put them in the 2 spaces of the Card Draw Areas excluding the one in the corner.
+> Wild cards are the ones with a white border.

 4. Shuffle the remaining cards and place them face down on the remaining Card Draw Area; this is the Draw Deck.

-> The remaining Card Draw Area is the one in the corner.

 5. Shuffle the remaining Merchant tiles, and place 1 (face up) on each of the Merchant spaces marked with the number of players in your game, located near the edges of the board.